critical0 units

 Subaru will notify owners, and dealers will reprogram the software and, if necessary, replace the Cockpit Control Module, free of charge.
 The recall began January 22, 2021.
 Owners may contact Subaru customer service at 1-844-373-6614.
 Subaru's number for this recall is WRH-20.

-Look up your VIN at NHTSA →FAQ
+Look up your VIN at NHTSA →

 Is recall 20V766000 free to fix?